Internship Opportunities with Family Futures

 Current Internship Opportunities

-Community Intern (2): share your time between another community nonprofit and Connections
+- Community Intern (2): share your time between another community nonprofit and Connections.

-Volunteer Services Intern (1): Gain knowledge and experience in the general principles of prevention and non-profit work along with volunteer management best practices, relationship building, and project coordination.
+Volunteer Services (1): Gain knowledge and experience in the general principles of prevention and non-profit work along with volunteer management best practices, relationship building, and project coordination.

-Interdisciplinary Intern Position Description(1): The student with interdisciplinary studies emphasis will shine in this cross department opportunity.
+Interdisciplinary (1): The student with interdisciplinary studies emphasis will shine in this cross department opportunity.
 Examples include data analysis, research and program improvement.